 Second, there’s no doubt that this is pre-campaign prep.
 If he is the one who finally reschedules cannabis, he may win over more votes than he would have otherwise given his controversial policies.

 Third, and this is most significant, President Trump is unpredictable.
 There’s no knowing when his plans will change, when he’ll follow through with promises, or just deny they’ve ever occurred.
 So, until there’s a bill in place, it’s tough to know if legalization is realistically on the docket.

 That said, it is time to have some hope.
 Certain Republican leaders have suddenly flipped sides on the cannabis issue as they see support slipping away.
 For instance, Republican Californian Representative Dana Rohrabacker, has shown complete support with federal legalization of medical cannabis.
 He explained that Trump has also spoken in support of this, and post-medical legalization, it would be at each state’s discretion to legalize (or not) recreational cannabis.

-It’s tough to know if Rohrabacker is genuinely pushing for this, or if he’s trying to gain support leading up to an election that will likely see the loss of his seat.
-The latter theory seems the most likely as he told FoxBusiness, “I would expect after the election we will sit down and we’ll start hammering out something that is specific and real.”
+It’s tough to know if Rohrabacker is genuinely pushing for this, or if he’s trying to gain support.
+He told FoxBusiness, “I would expect after the election we will sit down and we’ll start hammering out something that is specific and real.”
 It’s a good cliff-hanger to encourage votes to help him keep his seat.